reyjoako/reyjoako/README.md

 BIOHACKING 👽 :

 -Dangerous things.
 A company that makes inserts to enhance human performance.
-How cool is that. https://dangerousthings.com
+How cool is that. https://dangerousthings.com}
+-THe biohacking bible.
+A bible of biohacking https://github.com/JonnyBanana/THE-BIOHACKING-BIBLE

 PYTHON: 🐍